tomokinakamaru/silverchain/README.md

   .execute();       // Returns `Result`
 ```

-Now, the library users must be happy because they will never accidentally write invalid SQL statements.
-But, how about the library developers?
-Isn't it tedious to define many classes and carefully put methods in each class?
+Now, the library users must be happy because they will never accidentally write invalid SQL statements. *This implementation is user-friendly, but how about from the developers' viewpoint?* It must be tedious to define many classes and carefully put methods in each class.
 Imagine that you create a library that also supports insert/update/delete statements.
-The development of such a library is too tedious and you would give up *the user-friendly implementation*.
+The development of such a library is too tedious and you would give up the user-friendly implementation.

-**Silverchain is a tool that solves this problem!** It generates class/method definitions from the code that defines valid chains.
-For example, Silverchain generates the four classes (`SQL`, `SQL1`, `SQL2`, and `SQL3`) from the following chain definition:
+**Silverchain is a tool that significantly reduces the cost of the user-friendly implementation!** Silverchain generates class/method definitions from the code that defines valid chains.
+For example, it generates the four classes (`SQL`, `SQL1`, `SQL2`, and `SQL3`) from the following chain definition:

 ```
 SQL: select(String columns) from(String table) where(String expression)? execute() Result;